Dynamite Boxing

-Dynamite Boxing (ダイナマイトボクシング, Dainamaito Bokushingu), known as Victory Boxing 2 in Europe and Contender in North America, is a sports video game developed by Victor Interactive Software exclusively for PlayStation in 1998.
+Dynamite Boxing (ダイナマイトボクシング, Dainamaito Bokushingu), known as Victory Boxing 2 in Europe and Contender in North America, is a boxing video game developed and published by Victor Interactive Software for the PlayStation.
+It was released by JVC Music Europe in Europe and Sony Computer Entertainment in North America.

 Reception

 The game received mixed reviews according to the review aggregation website GameRankings.
 Next Generation said, "From the uninspired graphics to the sloppy and ill-thought-out gameplay, there is nothing in Contender that stands out as being particularly good and quite a bit that is actually painful to experience.
 Sony should be ashamed of inflicting this abomination on the gaming public."
 In Japan, Famitsu gave it a score of 21 out of 40.